-It is understood that all the temples were built at similar times, revealing a culture of harmony and tolerance in ancient India.
+It is understood that all the temples were built at a similar time, revealing a culture of harmony and tolerance in ancient India.
 The site features 100 caves and was named a UNESCO World Heritage Site in 1983.

 Hotel Marhala markets itself on providing a genuine troglodyte experience of living in a cave.
-The hotel is best known for appearing briefly in Star Wars: A New Hope; and guests can take Star Wars-themed tours in the area.
+The hotel is best known for appearing briefly in Star Wars: A New Hope; and guests can take Star Wars-themed tours of other cave homes in the area.

-By the end of the 15th Century, the castle was no longer inhabited and began to fall into ruin.
+By the end of the 15th century, the castle was no longer inhabited and had began to fall into ruin.
 Thanks to the protection of a rocky overhang, many parts of the castle still stand, despite their state of disrepair.

-Dating back to the 4th Century, some of the most famous Lycian Tombs are located in Dalyan, Turkey.
+Dating from around the 4th century BC, some of the most famous cave structures in the world, the Lycian Tombs, can be found in Dalyan, Turkey.
 The ancient Lycians are said to have built their tombs on high ground to allow angels to carry the dead to the afterlife.

 Dalyan's tombs were the final resting place of the kings of Kaunos.
-Today, the ornate tombs carved into the cliff-face attract thousands of tourists to the delta.
+Today, the ornate tombs carved into the cliff-face attract thousands of tourists to the area.

-7. Ruine Puxer-Loch and Castle Schallaun, Austria: Austria's Only Remaining Cave Castles
+7. Austria's mountain castles: Ruine Puxer-Loch and Castle Schallaun, Austria

-Located in Styria, Austria the Ruine Puxer-Loch and Castle Schallaun are two castle caves built into the same rock.
-Records of the Puxer-Loch date back to the 12th Century, whereas dates regarding Schallaun are lesser-known.
+Located in Styria, Austria the Ruine Puxer-Loch and Castle Schallaun are two castle caves built into the same rock face.
+Records of the Puxer-Loch date back to the 12th century, whereas the dates regarding Schallaun are lesser-known.

 Located in Colorado, the enormous Cliff Palace was a residential complex set into a sandstone cliff in the Mesa Verde National Park.
 Evidence suggests that the complex was built, and continually expanded upon, between the 12th and 13th Centuries.

-The Cliff Palace was home to the Ancestral Puebloans, a native American people who lived throughout Colorado, Utah, Arizona, and New Mexico.
+The Cliff Palace was home to the ancestral Pueblo, a native American people who lived throughout Colorado, Utah, Arizona, and New Mexico.
 By 1300 the site was abandoned, and it wasn't rediscovered until 1888.

-9. Balm Castle, Switzerland: Ruins of a Fortress in an Ancient Cave
+9. Ruins of a fortress in an ancient cave: Balm Castle, Switzerland

-Switzerland's Canton of Solothurn is home to the ruins of Balm Castle, a cave stronghold from the mid-11th Century.
-The natural cave in which it was built measures 66 feet (20 meters) wide and 20 feet (6 meters) deep.
+Switzerland's Canton of Solothurn is home to the ruins of Balm Castle, a cave stronghold from the mid-11th century.
+The natural cave in which it was built measures 20 meters (66 feet) wide and 6 meters (20 feet) deep.

 The bulk of the structure was made from wood, which is why so little of it remains today.
-The site was excavated in both 1939 and 1941, and it was found that the cave had been inhabited by humans since our early history.
+The site was excavated in both 1939 and 1941, and it was found that the cave had been inhabited by humans since ancient times.

-Carved into a 250 feet (76.2 meters) wall of rock lie the Ajanta Caves - a series of temples and monuments dedicated to Buddha.
+Carved into a 76.2 meters (250 feet) wall of rock, lies the Ajanta Caves - a series of temples and monuments dedicated to the Buddha.
 The earliest monuments in the area date as far back as the second century BC, and the most recent date back to 480 CE.

 Housed within the caves are some of the best surviving examples of ancient Indian art.
 In 1983 UNESCO named the Ajanta Caves a World Heritage Site.

-Little is known about Switzerland's Rappenstein Castle, other than it was built sometime in the mid-13th Century and operated as a military stronghold.
-Located within the Cosenz Gorge, the castle consisted of two walls built against the natural walls of the cave.
+Little is known about Switzerland's Rappenstein Castle, other than it was built sometime in the mid-13th century and operated as a military stronghold.
+Located within the Cosenz Gorge, the castle included two walls built against the natural walls of the cave.

-Considered as one of the holiest sites in Ethiopia, Lalibela is best known for its Medieval churches which were cut into the rock.
-Dating from the 7th to the 13th Centuries, the layout of the churches was meant to be a symbolic representation of Jerusalem.
+Considered one of the holiest sites in Ethiopia, Lalibela is best known for its Medieval churches which were cut into the rock.
+Dating from the 7th to the 13th centuries, the layout of the churches was meant to be a symbolic representation of Jerusalem.

-Situated over 8,200 feet (2,500 meters) above sea level, the churches are an incredible feature of their mountainous surroundings.
+Situated over 2,500 meters (8,200 feet) above sea level, the churches are an incredible feature of their mountainous surroundings.
 Today Lalibela attracts many tourists, as well as Christian pilgrims who come to worship at the site.

-Found in China's Henan province, these 2,345 caves house as many as 100,000 stone statues.
-The Longmen Caves (sometimes referred to as the Longmen Grottoes) date back to 493 CE and were completed in 1127.
+Located in China's Henan province, these 2,345 caves house as many as 100,000 stone statues.
+The Longmen Caves (sometimes referred to as the Longmen Grottoes) date back to the 5th and 8th centuries AD.

-The caves are all manmade, carved into the limestone rock of the Xiangshan and Longmenshan mountains over centuries.
+The caves are all carved by hand into the limestone rock of the Xiangshan and Longmenshan mountains over centuries.
 They remain an incredible example of Chinese art and sculpture, particularly that of the Tang dynasty.